 Legal Proceedings.
 In addition to the legal proceedings described below, we are also involved from time to time in various claims and other legal proceedings which arise in the normal course of business.
 Such matters are subject to many uncertainties and outcomes that are not predictable.
-However, based on the information available to us as of May 15, 2006 and after discussions with legal counsel, we do not believe any such other proceedings will have a material, adverse effect on our business, results of operations, financial position, or liquidity, except as described below.
+However, based on the information available to us as of May 31, 2006 and after discussions with legal counsel, we do not believe any such other proceedings will have a material, adverse effect on our business, results of operations, financial position, or liquidity, except as described below.

 The Shareholders' Class Action.
 On June 30, 2003, a consolidated complaint was filed against the Company, eight present or former officers and directors of the Company, and Ernst & Young LLP ("Ernst & Young"), the Company's former independent public accountants, by a class consisting of purchasers of the Company's common stock during the period from April 17, 2001 through January 15, 2003.
 The action followed the consolidation of several previously filed class action complaints and the appointment of lead counsel for the class.
 The allegations in the complaint were essentially the same as those contained in an SEC complaint described in the Company's Annual Report on Form 10-K for the year ended June 30, 2005.
 On December 4, 2003, the Company, on behalf of itself and all other defendants with the exception of Ernst & Young, entered into a settlement agreement with the class pursuant to which the Company agreed to pay the class \$5.0 million and to issue the class 1.2 million shares of its common stock.
 The cash payment was made in two equal installments, the first on November 10, 2003 (fiscal 2004) and the second on January 14, 2005 (fiscal 2005).
 On May 23, 2005, the court order was amended to require the Company to pay cash in lieu of stock to those members of the class who would otherwise have been entitled to receive fewer than 100 shares of stock.
-On September 29, 2005 (fiscal 2006), we completed our obligations under the settlement agreement by issuing a total of 1,148,494 shares of our common stock to the plaintiff class, including 228,000 shares previously issued in November 2004 (fiscal 2005), and we paid an aggregate of \$127,000 in cash in lieu of shares to those members of the class who would otherwise have been entitled to receive an odd-lot number of shares or who resided in states in which there was no exemption available for the issuance of shares.
-The cash payments were calculated on the basis of \$2.46 per share which was equal to the higher of (i) the closing price for our common stock as report
+On September 29, 2005 (fiscal 2006), we completed our obligations under the settlement agreement by issuing a total of 1,148,494 shares of our common stock to the plaintiff class, including 228,000 shares previously issued in November 2004 (fiscal 2005), and we paid an aggregate of \$127,000 in cash in lieu of shares to those members of the class.
+The cash payments were calculated on the basis of \$2.46 per share which was equal to the higher of (i) the closing price for our common stock as reported by the Pink Sheets on the busines day prior to the date the shares were mailed, or (ii) the average closing price for our common stock as reported by the Pink Sheets

-On a quarterly basis, we revalued the un-issued shares to the closing price of the stock on the last day of the quarter.
-During the three months ended September 30, 2005 and 2004, we received a benefit of \$1.2 million and \$1.0 million, respectively, related to the revaluation of the 1.2 million shares of the Company's common stock that were issued in November 2004 and September 2005.
+On a quarterly basis, we revalued the un-issued shares to the closing price of the stock on the later of the date the shares were mailed or the last day of the quarter.
+During the six months ended December 31, 2005 and 2004, we received a benefit of \$1.2 million and \$1.8 million, respectively, related to the revaluation of the 1.2 million shares of the Company's common stock that were issued in November 2004 and September 2005.
+During the three months ended December 31, 2004, the Company received a benefit of \$734,000.